 Alex is an experienced criminal practitioner who appears for the defence in cases of the utmost gravity and complexity.
-He is also a grade 3 prosecutor on the CPS list, and is on the CPS list of counsel approved to appear for the prosecution in rape cases.
+He is also a grade 3 prosecutor on the CPS list and is regularly instructed to prosecute cases with multiple defendants.

 Alex’s careful preparation and availability to provide advice mean that he is particularly valued by solicitors in cases which are complicated or unusual, and where advice on novel points of law is required.

-In recent years Alex has been instructed in cases including; murder, attempted murder, mortgage fraud, revenue fraud, rape, historic sexual abuse, importation and distribution of drugs, robbery, firearms and GBH with intent.
+In recent years Alex has been instructed in cases including murder, attempted murder, mortgage fraud, revenue fraud, rape, historic sexual abuse, grooming of children over the internet, importation and distribution of drugs, kidnapping, armed robbery, conspiracy to burgle, firearms and GBH with intent.

-Alex has developed particular expertise in representing the defendant in large and complicated confiscation cases under the Proceeds of Crime Act and regularly appears as leading junior counsel in those cases.
+Alex is regarded as having particular expertise in representing the defendant in large and complicated confiscation cases under the Proceeds of Crime Act and regularly appears as leading junior counsel in those cases.
 In a number of very substantial confiscation cases he has been successful in defeating allegations of hidden assets put forward by the prosecution, and in persuading the judge to set the benefit figure much lower than asked for by the prosecution.

 Alex also acts in licensing cases, and has successfully represented a number of pubs, clubs and restaurants in contentious cases where objection has been taken to the premises by either the police or local residents.

 Please call 020 7353 6802 or complete the form below: